dbu/dashboard/README.md

 various repositories and allows to search through it.
 This is particularly useful if a project spans multiple repositories.

+To see a running installation, head to http://cmf.davidbu.ch

 Installation
 ------------